fensak-io/fensak/README.md

 This repository has two top level sources:

-- `app.ts`: This contains the entry point for the `fensak` service.
+- `main.ts`: This contains the entry point for the `fensak` service.
 - `mod.ts`: This contains the entry point for the `fensak` library, which contains useful functions for testing user defined scripts.